VDA5050/VDA5050/VDA5050_EN.md

 Actions that are triggered on nodes can run as long as they need to run.
 Actions on nodes should be self-terminating (e.g., an audio signal that lasts for five seconds or a pick action, that is finished after picking up a load) or should be formulated pairwise (e.g., activateWarningLights and deactivateWarningLights), although there may be exceptions.

-The following section presents predefined actions that shall be used by the AGV, if the AGVs capabilities map to the action description.
+The following section presents predefined actions that shall be used by the AGV, if the AGV's capabilities map to the action description.
 If there is a sensible way to use the defined parameters, they shall be used.
 Additional parameters can be defined, if they are needed to execute an action successfully.